kc1212/lsm-hs/README.md

 ### Transaction Log Files and Recovery
 The recovery feature is used for recovering data after experiencing power failure, errors or crashes.
-We accomplish this by writing new key-value pairs into a log file (e.g. `memtable.log`) on every write request.
+We accomplish this by writing new key-value pairs into a log file (`memtable.log` in our case) on every write request.
 When the threshold is reached, but before merging begins, we rename `memtable.log` to `imemtable.log`, `imemtable.log`, should be read only.
 In other words, `memtable.log` should be in sync with C0 (the memtable) and `imemtable.log` should be in sync with I0 (the immutable memtable).
 When merging completes, `imemtable.log` is deleted.